lurchmath/lde/docs/phase1-structures.md

 ## Remove code portions we no longer need

+### Attribute conventions

+ * [ ] Remove from `src/structure.litcoffee` the entire section entitled
+   "Attribute conventions," because many of those conventions will change as we build upon our new design.
+ * [ ] Remove any unit tests that dealt with any of the code deleted in the previous step.
+Ensure that all unit tests then still pass.
+ * [ ] Search for any documentation that mentioned code deleted in that same step and remove it, because that code no longer exists.
+ * [ ] Once all tests pass, rebuild everything, commit, and push to the repository.

 ### Computed attributes

  * [ ] Remove from `src/structure.litcoffee` the entire section entitled